SixArm/usv/doc/faq/index.md

 You want a consistent compatible standardized file name extension, which CSV/TSV/TDF can't always provide.

+You want options for streaming capabilties, such as Synchronous Idle (SYN) and End of Transmission Block (ETB).

 ## Why choose USV over ASV?